 There are no shortage of things to do in Tysons Corner and with our hotel's complimentary shuttle service to Tysons Corner's shopping and the nearby Metro station, it's easy to access it all.
 Aside from excellent shopping and fine dining, our hotel is also situated near top Washington, D.C. attractions, including the Lincoln Memorial and the Washington National Moment, as well as local points of interest like EagleBank Arena and Wolf Trap Center for the Performing Arts.
 Explore our recommended things to do, below, and begin planning your Tysons Corner getaway today.

 Falls Church, VA | 2.1 miles away

-One of the best things to do in Tysons Corner is shop!
-The Westin Tysons Corner is located just minutes away from Tysons Corner Center which is sure to cover all of your shopping desires.
+One of the most popular things to do in Tysons Corner is to shop!
+The Westin Tysons Corner is located just moments away from Tysons Corner Center, which offers a broad array of retail and dining options.
 From Coach to Forever 21 and everything in between, a day of shopping is right at your fingertips.

 McLean, VA | 1.6 miles away

 Elevate your shopping experience with a visit to Tysons Galleria, a premier retail destination in the Washington, D.C. area.
 Located under two miles away from our hotel, this upscale destination features boutiques like Burberry, Cartier, Louis Vuitton, Saks Fifth Avenue and Neiman Marcus.